randlab/pyKasso/README.md

 	- `jupyter notebook`
 	- In Jupyter notebook, navigate in the directory to your GitHub folder and to the pyKasso repository.
 	- Find the folder called "notebooks"
-	- Open the notebook "simple_fastmarching_example.ipynb"
+	- Open the notebook "installation_test.ipynb"
-	- Change the paths in the notebook to your local paths
 	- Try to run the notebook

 You may experience issues with the `agd-hfm` package.
 If such a message appear during pykasso execution